EdsonSMartins/PP5-heritage-housing/README.md

 The Maching Learning and Data Analysis toolkit is applied to a real estate data set and developed with the specific purpose to allow a user to predict the portencial sales price of a property based on certain features of the home.

+## CRISP-DM Workflow

+The project was developed using the Cross Industry Standard Process for Data Mining.
+This follows several iterations over well defined steps:

+1. **Epic 1: Business Understanding** -  Understand the project objectives and requirements from a business perspective.
+This step lays the foundation for the entire project by clarifying the goals and how they relate to the business needs.
+You can find more details on [Business Requirements](#business-requirements) section.
+2. **Epic 2: Data Understanding** - Collect and understand the initial data to identify data quality issues, discover initial insights, and detect interesting subsets to form hypotheses.
+This step is crucial for ensuring the data is suitable for the project's needs.
+This task is carried out in the Data Cleaning Notebook.
+3. **Epic 3: Data Preparation** - Prepare the final dataset from the initial raw data, which includes all the necessary steps to construct the final dataset from the initial raw data.
+This step often involves significant effort and time.
+This task is carried out in the Data Cleaning and Feature Engineering Notebooks.
+4. **Epic 4: Modelling** - Select and apply various modeling techniques and tune their parameters to optimal values.
+This step involves iterative experimentation to find the best models.
+This is carried out in the ModelEvalRegression_v1 Notebook.
+5. **Epic 5: Evaluation** - Thoroughly evaluate the model to ensure it meets the business objectives and is robust and reliable.
+This step ensures that the model performs well on unseen data and aligns with business goals.
+This is carried out in the ModelEvalRegression_v1 and ModelEvalRegression_v2 Notebooks.
+6. **Epic 6: Deployment** -Deploy the models into the live environment where they will be used to generate insights and/or decisions.
+This step includes planning for maintenance and monitoring of the deployed models.
+The app is deployed in Heroku and the process is described in the [Deployment](#deployment) section below.

+These steps are iterative, meaning that based on the findings at any stage, it may be necessary to revisit previous steps to refine and improve the project outcomes.

 ## Business Requirements

 A client who has received an inheritance of four properties from a deceased great-grandfather located in Ames, Iowa, has requested help in maximising the sales price for the inherited properties.